 Learn with the curators of the Treasures Gallery

-In this recorded webinar, you will learn with the curatorial team behind the recently refreshed Treasures Gallery and hear some of their favourite stories behind the collections and services of the Library.
+This module contains two parts.
+In the first part you will learn with the curatorial team who refreshed the Treasures Gallery and hear some of their favourite stories behind the collections and services of the Library.
+The second part provides a real-life case study of collecting and sharing family history.

 You will be invited to reflect on what it means to consider something a ‘treasure’, and have the opportunity to look closely at a range of objects from the collection.
 Website navigation is modelled throughout the video to help you learn to access digitised versions of these items.
 The session also includes the inspiring case study of the Lockhart Family’s collection of photographs and information around family history services to get you started on your family history research journey.